Curtis 20/21 Ensemble Celebrates Penderecki in NYC and Philadelphia

 Gould Rehearsal Hall, Lenfest Hall 1616 Locust Street

-This concert will be streamed on Curtis Performs.
+This concert will be live streamed on Curtis Performs.

 Suite for Solo Cello